smarticoai/public-api/docs/api/interfaces/TAvatarDefinition.md

 > **is\_default**: `boolean`

-Whether this avatar is the default one
+True when this is the system default avatar for the label.

 ***